Carreau/ipython-wiki/IPEP-17:-Notebook-Format-4.md

 ## use mime-type output keys

 We transform mimetype output data to short names, like `json` or `png`.
-These should be restored back to proper mimetype values of `image/png` and `application/json`.
+These should be restored back to proper mimetype values of `image/png` and `application/json`, etc.

+## Remove python-centric names

+Following [IPEP 13](IPEP-13:-Updating-the-Message-Spec), Python-specific keys in the message spec and notebook will be removed.
+Those affecting the notebook format:

+- `pyout` will become `execute_output`
+- `pyerr` will become `error`